trattner/atratt/_posts/2019-2-3-making-decisions.md

 date: 2019-2-3
 ---

 How should we spend our time?
-What should we be doing?
-These are vitally important questions, and I've come to appreciate them more and more with age.
+I've come to appreciate this vitally important question more and more with age.

 There are lots of decision-making frameworks out there, but in my experience, process is secondary to attitude.
 If we are just going through the motions mechanically, if our heart and soul aren't fully committed to establishing ground truth, then it doesn't really matter which set of questions we choose to ask ourselves.
 Whatever decision we face, we will simply find a convenient heuristic.